sibycr18/Drumms/README.md

 4. Click on the drum tiles or press the corresponding keys on your keyboard to play the drum sounds.

+Alternatively, you can access the application online at [Drumms🥁](drummss.vercel.app).
+Simply open the link in your web browser to start playing the drums.

 ## Customization

 - **Add or modify drum sounds:** Replace the existing audio files with your own drum sound samples.
 Make sure to update the JavaScript code to reference the new audio files accordingly.